JessicaQChiu/podcast-website/README.md

 ## About The Project

-Podcast landing page sample created to showcase and learn front-end development.
+Podcast landing page SPA sample created to showcase and learn front-end development.
 Fake podcast named "Blue Days" focusing on topics related to mental health.

 ### Built With
 * HTML